 Westminster City School started to re-open for face-to-face teaching from Monday 8 March with Years 7, 8 and 11, plus our sixth formers, returning to Palace Street.
 Our Years 9 and 10 returned for face-to-face teaching from Wednesday 10 March.

-On their return, all our young people received an induction to update and remind them of our School’s safety protocols and expectations, which include staying in their bubble, being as socially distant as possible and, as part of updated government guidance, wearing face coverings within our School buildings and classrooms
+On their return, all our young people received an induction to update and remind them of our School’s safety protocols and expectations, which include staying in their bubble, being as socially distant as possible and, as part of updated government guidance at that time, wearing face coverings within our School buildings and classrooms

-At Westminster City School, we warmly welcome the return of all our young people to Palace Street.
-Our plans for re-opening were mindful of the need to keep everyone safe and supported by a risk assessment which is under regular review.
-Our planning has also been reflective of our research around best practice and continues to be scrutinised by our Governing Body.
+At Westminster City School, we warmly welcomed the return of all our young people to Palace Street.
+Our plans for re-opening were mindful of the need to keep everyone safe and supported by a risk assessment which remains under regular review.
+Our planning was also reflective of our research around best practice and continues to be scrutinised by our Governing Body.

 Our Letters home page continues to hold all letters sent home to our parents/carers, while our social media accounts and weekly email newsletter to all within our School community ensures everyone is kept up-to-date.

 Remote learning during lockdown 2021

 The Prime Minister announced a new lockdown and move to remote learning for all schools in England on Monday 4 January 2021.
 Following that, remote learning began for all in Years 11 and 13 on Tuesday 5 January, with those who need additional support with their learning or are the children of key workers welcomed on-site by invitation.
 Remote learning for Years 7 to 10 and Year 12 began on Wednesday 6 January.